Overweight rabbit and diet

 What should rabbits eat every day?

 Mostly unlimited grass hay, a portion of suitable leafy greens, a small measured amount of pellets, and water.
-Treats should be tiny and occasional.
+Snacks should be tiny and occasional.

 Why is obesity dangerous for rabbits?